 What damages can I recover in a personal injury case?

-The damages available in a typical personal injury case include: medical expenses, property damage, pain and suffering, mental anguish, disfigurement, loss of earning capacity, and loss of household services.
+Typically, the damages available in a personal injury case include: medical expenses, property damage, pain and suffering, mental anguish, disfigurement, loss of earning capacity, and loss of household services.
 In addition, wrongful death claimants may also be able to seek compensation for: funeral expenses, loss of companionship, loss of society, and loss of inheritance.
-At Simmons and Fletcher, we regularly work with medical, economic and life care planning experts to help people determine and prove the full extent of their damages.
+At Simmons and Fletcher, P.C., we regularly work with medical, economic and life care planning experts to help people determine and prove the full extent of their damages.

 Property Damage and Diminution In Value

 Under Texas law, you are entitled to recover either the repair cost of your vehicle or the fair market value of your vehicle immediately before the collision minus the fair market value immediately after the collision.
 Generally, this is determined using the NADA guidelines for most non-collector cars.

 Diminution in value is the reduction in value of a vehicle after it has been repaired.
 In newer model vehicles, a repair may make it look aesthetically the same,but that doesn’t mean it drives the same.
 People know this.
 Its why people request a car fax on a used vehicle.
 When you go to resell a wrecked vehicle, often the value you are offered by a dealer will be less when they realize it was in a wreck.
 That difference in the value that they offer is the vehicle’s diminution in value. it generally requires expert testimony to establish and thus, must be significant to justify pursuing in litigation.

 Pain and suffering is an award of damages for the physical pain that you experience due to an injury.
 It is an intangible damage–It cannot be measured by any objective test or study.
 The amount a jury chooses to award or not award for pain and suffering is largely discretionary.
 There is no such thing as a pain and suffering calculator.